shubham3rajput/tyrant-fnd/README.md

 <h1>"FAKE NEWS DETECTION"</h1>
 <br>
 Submitted to Rashtrasant Tukdoji Maharaj Nagpur University, Nagpur<br>
-in Partial Fulfillment of the Requirements for the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.
+in Partial Fulfillment of the Requirements for <br> the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.

 By: